MustafaPinjari/Mini-word-pad/README.md

-# Online Text Editor
+# Mini-word-pad

 ## Project Overview

-This project is an Online Text Editor, providing a simple, user-friendly interface for editing text with various formatting options.
+This project is an Mini-word-pad, providing a simple, user-friendly interface for editing text with various formatting options.
 It includes features like bold, superscript, subscript, lists, undo/redo, hyperlinks, text alignment, font customization, and color changes.

 ## Table of Contents